-George S. Benson Hall, a three-story men's hall opened in 1970, is designed for 144 students, four to each two-bedroom suite.
+Benson Hall.
+This three-story men's hall opened in 1970 and is designed for 144 students (four students to each two-bedroom suite).
 It is named in honor of the late Dr. George S. Benson, noted missionary, Christian educator, and speaker.

-Farrow Hall opened in 1973.
-It accommodates 144 men in double rooms.
+Farrow Hall.
+This dormitory opened in 1973 and accommodates 144 men in double rooms.
 On August 31, 1978, it was named in memory of Edward Gatewood Farrow and his wife, Jane Oliver Farrow, of Jacks Creek.

-Sewell Hall, which opened in 2007, is named for Freed-Hardeman University's former President and First Lady, Milton and Laurel Sewell.
-It has 100 resident hall rooms and accommodates 200 male students.
+Sewell Hall.
+This dormitory, which opened in 2007, is named for Freed-Hardeman University's former President and First Lady, Milton and Laurel Sewell.
+It has 100 residence hall rooms and accommodates 200 male students.
 Among the amenities is a large activities room on the second floor, pool table, lounge furniture, and fully equipped kitchen.

-Woods-East Residence Hall, which opened in 2004 and accommodates 48 students, was named in honor of Kenneth and Rebecca Woods and Bob and Regina East.
-Students must have completed 90 hours, have a good discipline record, and make application through the Office of Residence Life.
+Woods-East Residence Hall.
+This dormitory, opened in 2004 and accommodates 48 students, was named in honor of Kenneth and Rebecca Woods and Bob and Regina East.
+Students must have completed ninety (90) hours, have a good discipline record, and make application through the office of student services.
 Each apartment has four bedrooms, a kitchen, a living room, and a washer and dryer.
 Students living in privileged housing are not required to purchase a University meal plan.